🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 Just like email nurturing pushes visitors down the conversion funnel, depending on what emails are opened and clicked through, sequential retargeting works the same way.

-You group your audiences in different categories or lists and include/exclude them depending on the landing pages, durations, or downloads they’ve been taking action on.
+You group your audiences in different categories or lists and include/exclude them depending on their actions across

 A new set of ads with new messaging appears when those actions are taken.
 These ads get the visitor to take the next step in the conversion process while excluding them from the old set of ads.

-Just like a regular Google Analytics goal funnel, you can use sequential retargeting to create more touchpoints.
-It also shows where your bottlenecks are in the conversion process so you can fix them.
+You can use sequential retargeting to create more touch points across your buyer’s journey and better understand where your bottlenecks are in the conversion process so you can fix them.

 To see what your different ads could look like, take a peek at this example from Pagewiz: